danrahn/MarkerEditorForPlex/README.md

 For detailed instructions, see [Prerequisites and Downloading the Project](https://github.com/danrahn/IntroEditorForPlex/wiki/installation).

-If running Windows, download the latest [release](https://github.com/danrahn/IntroEditorForPlex/releases), extract the contents to a new folder, and double click IntroEditorForPlex.exe.
+If running Windows, download the latest [release](https://github.com/danrahn/IntroEditorForPlex/releases), extract the contents to a new folder, and double click MarkerEditorForPlex.exe.

 In Docker: